Bhumika1904/Hospital-management-system/README.md

-It contains managing the opd queue ,bed availability and details reagrding patient admissions
+It is a website that contains managing the opd queue ,bed availability and details regarding patient admissions